-- (1) Under MI 11-102, a filer that receives a receipt for a preliminary prospectus or prospectus from the principal regulator will be deemed to have a receipt for the preliminary prospectus or prospectus in a passport jurisdiction if certain conditions are met, including that - (a) the filer filed the preliminary prospectus or prospectus in the passport jurisdiction, and - (b) the regulator of the passport jurisdiction is not the principal regulator for the prospectus filing.
+(1) Under MI 11-102, a filer that receives a receipt for a preliminary prospectus or prospectus from the principal regulator will be deemed to have a receipt for the preliminary prospectus or prospectus in a passport jurisdiction if certain conditions are met, including that

+- (a) the filer filed the preliminary prospectus or prospectus in the passport jurisdiction, and - (b) the regulator of the passport jurisdiction is not the principal regulator for the prospectus filing.

-To assist filers, the principal regulator will list in its receipt the passport jurisdictions in which it understands the filer has a deemed receipt.
+To assist filers, the principal regulator will list in its receipt the passport jurisdictions where the prospectus has been filed under MI 11-102 and indicate that a receipt is deemed to be issued in each of those jurisdictions, if the conditions of MI 11-102 have been satisfied.

-- (2) In the case of a dual prospectus, the principal regulator's receipt for a preliminary prospectus will also evidence that the OSC has issued a receipt.
-The principal regulator's receipt for a final prospectus will also evidence that the OSC has issued a receipt, if the OSC has indicated on SEDAR that is it "clear for final". - 7.2 Conditions to issuance of preliminary receipt The principal regulator will issue a preliminary receipt if: - (1) the principal regulator determines that the filer has filed acceptable materials; and - (2) the filer provides a letter to the principal regulator with the materials confirming the following, to the best of its knowledge and belief:
+(2) In the case of a dual prospectus, the principal regulator's receipt for a preliminary prospectus will also evidence that the OSC has issued a receipt.
+The principal regulator's receipt for a final prospectus will also evidence that the OSC has issued a receipt, if the OSC has indicated on SEDAR that is it "clear for final".